x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 Settings that are security-related in nature have an additional option, **Allow user to change setting**.
 For these settings (*Save Contacts*, *Block external images*, and *Require Biometrics to access the app*), administrators can prevent the user from changing the app's configuration.
 The administrator's configuration cannot be overridden.

 **Allow user to change setting** does not change the app's behavior.
-For example, if the admin enables *Block external images* and prevents user change, then by default external images will not be downloaded in messages; however, the user can manually download the images for that message body.
+For example, if the admin enables *Block external images* and prevents user change, then by default external images are not downloaded in messages; however, the user can manually download the images for that message body.

 > [!NOTE]
 > The **Allow user to change setting** for *Require Biometrics to access the app* is currently only available as a configuration key.
 This will be addressed in a future Intune portal update.
 For more information regarding the configuration key, see [Configuration keys](#configuration-keys).